cncde/songs-infrastructure/README.md

 GitHub actions and a PullRequest workflow.
 The OpenTofu state is stored in an S3 bucket, which is manually created and later imported to be managed alongside other resources.

+## Workflow

+Any change must be made via a pull request.
+Commits to the `main` branch are not allowed.
+This is to ensure that all checks have been successful, and that someone has reviewed the changes before they are actually applied.

 ## OpenTofu Structure

 All the OpenTofu files are located in the `opentofu` folder.
 The setup is split into modules and environments, that